unisonweb/website/src/compare-lang/unison-for-java-devs.md

   else x / y
 ```

 The calling function must handle the exception.
-One way to do this is by applying functions like `Exception.catch`, which translate the exception into a value of `Either` `Left`, representing a failure, or `Right`, enclosing the successful result:
+One way to do this is by applying functions like `Exception.catch`, which translates the exception into a value of `Either` `Left`, representing a failure, or `Right`, enclosing the successful result:

 ```unison
 leftValue : Either Failure Nat